"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 So, even in the face of temptation, Jesus fulfilled the law, by speaking out “It is written, It is written, It is written….because He knew what was written in the law AND He was the only one who could keep it.
 No man was/is ever able to abide by the law.
 Jesus was the only one and remains the only one capable of fulfilling the law.

-When we are faced with temptation now, we ought not to try and remember what is written, but we ought to remind ourselves, we are the righteousness of God now, through Christ’s finished work on the cross.
+When we are faced with temptation now, we ought not to try and remember what is written, but we ought to remind ourselves that we are now the righteousness of God through Christ’s finished work on the cross.
 We ought to remind ourselves, “There is therefore now no condemnation for those who are in Christ Jesus.”
 (Romans 8:1).
 We ought to remind ourselves that we are saved not by our good works and will power to stay free from temptation, but by trusting in the finished work of Christ on the cross.
+We ought to remind ourselves that sin no longer has dominion over us because we are not under law but under grace.
+We ought to remind ourselves that Christ our Lord has destroyed the power of sin by his death and resurrection.
 The more we remind ourselves of this, the stronger we get in faith and the weaker sin and temptation gets.
-And suddenly one day, you see how petty and inconsequential that very temptation is.
+And suddenly one day, you realise how petty and inconsequential that very temptation was.

 Jesus our Lord knew He was righteous and sinless.
-That’s why He boldly said “He who is without sin, cast the first stone.”
+That’s why in the story of the woman caught in adultery, He boldly said “He who is without sin, cast the first stone.”
 He was the only one without sin, in that story.
-But He didn’t cast the stone, but forgave the woman caught in adultery.
+He could have stoned that woman to death as per law, but He didn’t cast the stone.
+He forgave the woman caught in adultery and told her to sin no more.
 That’s because He also knew He was taking that woman’s sin upon Himself shortly.
 Because Jesus knew He was righteous and sinless, He had the confidence and boldness to cast evil spirits out, cast sicknesses out and command healing.
 They had no hold on Him.
 That’s why He said in John 14, whoever believes in Him, will do the works He did and even greater things that what He did.

 Jhn 14:12 Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.